Percy Fawcett: Early expeditions

-Fawcett's first expedition to South America was in 1906 (he was seconded for service there on 2 May) when at the age of 39 he travelled to Brazil to map a jungle area at the border of Brazil and Bolivia at the behest of the Royal Geographical Society.
-The Society had been commissioned to map the area as a third party unbiased by local national interests.
-He arrived in La Paz, Bolivia, in June.
-While on the expedition in 1907, Fawcett claimed to have seen and shot a 62 ft long giant anaconda, a claim for which he was ridiculed by scientists.
+Fawcett's first expedition to South America was launched in 1906 after the RGS sent him to Brazil to map an area of the jungle bordering Bolivia.
+The RGS had been commissioned to map the area as a third party unbiased by local national interests.
+Fawcett arrived in La Paz in June.
+While on the expedition, in 1907, he claimed to have seen and shot a 62 ft long giant anaconda, a claim for which he was ridiculed by scientists.
 He reported other mysterious animals unknown to zoology, such as a small cat-like dog about the size of a foxhound, which he claimed to have seen twice, and the giant Apazauca spider, which was said to have poisoned a number of locals.
+The giant peanuts which he found in the Mato Grosso region were almost certainly Arachis nambyquarae which has legumes up to 9 cm in length.

 Fawcett made seven expeditions between 1906 and 1924.
-He was mostly amicable with the locals through gifts, patience, and courteous behaviour.
-In 1908, he traced the source of the Rio Verde (Brazil) and in 1910 made a journey to Heath River (on the border between Peru and Bolivia) to find its source, having retired from the British army on 19 January.
-In 1911, Fawcett once again left his home and family to return to the Amazon and chart hundreds of miles of unexplored jungle, accompanied by his trusted, longtime exploring companion, Henry Costin, and biologist and polar explorer James Murray.
-He also developed a theory that the ruins of an ancient city, which he named “Z,” lay hidden in the jungle.

-After a 1913 expedition, he supposedly claimed to have seen dogs with double noses.
+He was mostly amicable with the local indigenous peoples through gifts, patience and courteous behaviour.
+In 1908 he traced the source of the Rio Verde (Brazil) and in 1910 made a journey to Heath River (on the border between Bolivia and Peru) to find its source, having retired from the British Army on 19 January.
+In 1911, Fawcett once again returned to the Amazon and charted hundreds of miles of unexplored jungle, accompanied by his trusted, longtime exploring companion, Henry Costin, and biologist and polar explorer James Murray.
+After a 1913 expedition, Fawcett supposedly claimed to have seen dogs with double noses.
 These may have been double-nosed Andean tiger hounds.